LemonATsu/FeedMe_AndroidAppFinalProject/README.md

 # FeedMe_AndroidAppFinalProject
-# This is an App designed based on Sony Xperia Z and the same size as it.
+---This is an App designed based on Sony Xperia Z and the same size as it.
-# May not suit other phone size.
+---May not suit other phone size.

 This is an Android app that can help you